sa-mw-dach/manuela/docs/documentation/SETUP.md

 There are commands prepared for this, you just have to execute them:
 On the right hand side, find the user runtimes.
 ![image alt text](images/crw_1.png)
 There you find the runtimes and commands.
-Uou can execute them by clicking on the command.
+You can execute them by clicking on the command.
 Use the following sequence:
 1. amq - make sure it is green, meaning AMQ is running already
 1. iot-software-sensor
     * "run"